Beneficiary Travel Self-Service System (BTSSS) | Veterans Affairs

 - Download: VA Form 10-3542

-- Submit to: VA Eastern Colorado Health Care System Beneficiary Travel office
+- Submit to: VA Eastern Oklahoma Health Care System Beneficiary Travel office

 - Processing time: 45+ days